-Somewhere buried in the last 100 years between the invention of the microphone, the tape machine, the sampler and the computer, music has undergone a formidable and profound revolution.
-Instead of making music with specifically designed instruments, we can now make music out of anything (whether it is intrinsically musical or not).
-Why use a violin when you can use a lawnmower?
-Why use a lawnmower when you can use the explosion of a bomb in Libya?
-This fundamentally changes the basic structures and assumptions of music as we move (painfully slowly) from a form of impression to a form of documentary.
+In the last hundred years – between the invention of the microphone and the computer – music has undergone a profound revolution.
+No longer confined to specifically designed instruments, we can now make music out of anything.
+Why use a guitar when you can use a lawnmower?
+Why use a lawnmower when you can use an explosion in Libya?